 The Accuplacer assessment is administered online and usually requires a minimum of 2 hours for students to complete.
 The assessment staff will provide a 10-15 minute presentation at the beginning of each assessment session that will familiarize students with the Accuplacer format and answer any questions.
 Using the online version does not require special training or knowledge!
 A paper version of the Accuplacer is available on request, but we encourage the online version because of its adaptive testing technique.
 Adaptive testing means the questions are chosen for you on the basis of your answers to previous questions.
 This technique selects just the right questions for your ability level.

-There is no appointment necessary; however, it is best to arrive 2 hours before lunch (12:30pm – 1pm) or before the center closes for the day.
+There are no appointments necessary; however, it is best to arrive two hours before lunch or two hours before the center closes.

 Students must bring: A valid picture ID (no picture ID, no test, no exceptions)